UCSolarCarTeam/Helios-Hermes/README.md

 1) Installing rabbitMQ

 In order to send messages, you must have a rabbitMQ server to send the messages to.
-This can be installed [here](https://www.rabbitmq.com/)
+This can be installed [here](https://www.rabbitmq.com/) or via the package manager using:

+`echo 'deb http://www.rabbitmq.com/debian/ testing main' | sudo tee /etc/apt/sources.list.d/rabbitmq.list && sudo apt-get update && sudo apt-get install rabbitmq-server`

 2) Installing dependencies for SimpleAmqpClient

 First, boost and cmake is required to generate the libraries below, you may install these using your appropriate package manager (such as apt-get on debian).
 The following are the commands that could be used on a debian based distro to install these dependencies if you do not already have them.

-`sudo apt-get install libboost-dev`
+`sudo apt-get install cmake libboost-dev`

-`sudo apt-get install cmake`

 SimpleAmqpClient requires rabbitmq-c, which can be downloaded and compiled from the repository [alanxz/rabbitmq-c](https://github.com/alanxz/rabbitmq-c).
-From the src directory of Hermes, start by cloning the repository from github
+From the src directory of Hermes, start by cloning the repository from github:

 `git clone https://github.com/alanxz/rabbitmq-c`

-Navigate into this new folder and create a build directory with the following command
+Navigate into this new folder and create a build directory with the following command:

 `mkdir rabbitmq-c/build && cd rabbitmq-c/build`

-You can now use cmake to generate the library required by SimpleAmqpClient
+You can now use cmake to generate the library required by SimpleAmqpClient:

 `cmake ..`

-`- cmake --build .`
+`cmake --build .`

 There should now be a `.a` file in your current directory, as well as multiple `*.so*` files.
-Use the following commands to make them visible to SimpleAmqpClient.
+Use the following commands to make them visible to SimpleAmqpClient:

 `sudo cp librabbitmq/*.a /usr/local/lib/`

 `sudo cp librabbitmq/*.so* /usr/local/lib/`

-Finally navigate back to the src folder
+Finally navigate back to the src folder:

 `cd ../..`

 3) Generating SimpleAmqpClient library

 SimpleAmqpClient can be downloaded and compiled from [alanxz/SimpleAmqpClient](https://github.com/alanxz/SimpleAmqpClient).
-Once again from the src directory, run the following command
+Once again from the src directory, run the following command:

 `git clone https://github.com/alanxz/SimpleAmqpClient`

-And once again generate a build directory and navigate to it
+And once again generate a build directory and navigate to it:

 `mkdir SimpleAmqpClient/build && cd SimpleAmqpClient/build`

-Run the following commands to generate the libraries needed by Hermes
+Run the following commands to generate the libraries needed by Hermes:

 `cmake -DRabbitmqc_INCLUDE_DIR=../../rabbitmq-c/librabbitmq -DRabbitmqc_LIBRARY=../../rabbitmq-c/build/librabbitmq ..`